Our History

 2008

 GHASP and MfCA decide to join together as one organization: GHASP/MfCA.
 The previous activities of GHASP and MfCA fit together like pieces in a puzzle.
 The new organization combines and strengthens the goals of both organizations: to influence public policy on air quality and environmental health issues in order to protect the health of residents and improve their quality of life.
+Dr. Matthew Tejada is appointed as the Executive Director of the newly merged GHASP/MfCA.

 2010